-In a reporting system often you might require to combine data from two or more tables to get the required information for analysis and reporting.
+In a reporting system often you might require combining data from two or more tables to get the required information for analysis and reporting.
 To retrieve data from two or more tables, you have to combine the tables through the operation known as "Joining of tables".
 Joining is a method of establishing a relationship between tables using a common column.

 In SkyDesk Reports you can join tables to create reports using one of the following two methods.

-When you want to create reports using data spanning across multiple tables, SkyDesk Reports provides you with a special feature called Auto-Join .
+When you want to create reports using data spanning across multiple tables, SkyDesk Reports provides you with a special feature called Auto-Join.
 This feature automatically joins tables when creating reports, if the tables are connected using a Lookup column.
 For this feature to work, you need to specify that two tables are related using the Lookup column.
 To define a lookup relationship between two tables, it is essential that the tables have at least one column which is common between them.
-Lets look at this further with an example.
+Let's look at this further with an example.

 Here's an example to illustrate how to define lookup columns and how Auto-Join combines tables while creating reports, based on lookup relationship

-"Store Sales Database" Model:
+"Store Sales Workspace" Model:

-Given these related columns we can define lookup relationship between Sales and Sales Person table through the column Sales Person Id.
-Similarly between Sales and Product Details tables a lookup relationship can be established based on the common column Product_ID .
-Once the lookup column relationship is defined SkyDesk Reports will automatically join data from these tables using the Auto-join feature, when you start creating reports based on these tables.
+Given these related columns, we can define lookup relationship between Sales and Sales Person table through the column Sales Person ID.
+Similarly, between Sales and Product Details tables a lookup relationship can be established based on the common column Product_ID.
+Once the lookup column relationship is defined SkyDesk Reports will automatically join data from these tables using the Auto-join feature when you start creating reports based on these tables.

 Here's how the lookup relationship is defined.

-It is assumed that the above Store Sales Database has already been created with the corresponding tables in SkyDesk Reports.
+It is assumed that the above Store Sales Workspace has already been created with the corresponding tables in SkyDesk Reports.
 Let's start defining lookup between Sales and Sales Person tables through the common column Sales Person ID.

-Now, a relationship between Sales and Sales Person tables is established through the lookup column Sales Person ID .
+Now, a relationship between Sales and Sales Person tables is established through the lookup column Sales Person ID.
 Here we call the Sales table as the child table to Sales Persons table, since the Sales table is looking up a column from Sales Person table which is termed as the parent.

 Similarly we can define the lookup relationship between Sales and Product Details tables using the Product Id column.
 Here the lookup column is defined for the Sales table (child table), with Product Details table which is the parent.